 Action 2.1.1.
-Complete a comprehensive, one-year "Asthma Initiative" to assess and remediate systemic weaknesses resulting in preventable asthma deaths and failures of care of other chronic conditions
+By April 2009, complete a comprehensive, one-year "Chronic Care Initiative" to assess and remediate systemic weaknesses in how chronic care is delivered

-The review of asthma deaths suggests that a variety of systemic access to care failures contribute to the high number of preventable deaths from asthma.
-In February 2008, the Receiver approved a one-year initiative to assess those failures and implement a program of remediation.
+The review of asthma deaths suggested that a variety of systemic access to care failures contributed to the high number of preventable deaths from asthma.
+In February 2008, the Receiver approved a one-year initiative to assess failures in chronic care and implement a program of remediation.

-Addressing the problem of preventable deaths from asthma will require developing systems for managing chronic illness in general, including use of team-based rather than physician-centric approaches, care coordination across settings, performance measurement, and information technology.
-Lessons learned from the Asthma Initiative will be incorporated into subsequent programs to improve chronic disease management.
+The remediation program will involve developing systems for managing chronic illness in general (not just for asthma), including use of team-based rather than physician-centric approaches, care coordination across settings, performance measurement, and information technology.